 IriTech provides two development alternatives for Android platform:

 Android on native code: Driver and SDK are built on native code (written in C/C++).
 To install driver, developer needs to have root privilege of the Android host target.
 Native SDK easily interacts with managed code (written in Java) by Java Native Interface (JNI).
-Device manufacturer can use these native driver and SDK to enable IriShield directly in the host firmware.
+Device manufacturer can use these native driver and SDK to enable IriEnvoy-MK directly in the host firmware.
 It can be built on almost all kernel and Android versions.
 Developers need to contact with IriTech, Inc. to provide their kernel version, configuration and tool-chain to get the compatible driver and SDK.

 Android USB Host Mode: Driver and SDK are developed on managed code (written in Java) based on Android USB Host APIs in android.hardware.usb.
 They are easily installed and require no root privilege.
 However, the Android-powered device has to enable USB host mode and Android version has to be 3.1 and higher.
 This alternative is good for commercial Android devices on which consumers have no detail knowledge about the kernel and root privilege.